 Please be safe as you return to work tomorrow.

 Vice President for the...

 Research, Teaching and Learning librarians from Ivies Plus institutions gathered at Harvard Law School on November 7, 2014 to share ideas and best practices and to continue as a community to build cross-institution connections.
 Content and lessons from the conference were shared online.

-November 18, 2014—The following positions are currently available in the library.
+February 3, 2015—The following positions are currently available in the Library.
 Please visit ASPIRE and search by requisition number for more information.